 You can click on any of the bars to go to a pre-filtered backlink report listing all the links that make up that percentage.
 Here you can determine if your competitor has significantly more image backlinks than you.

-Analyzing image backlinks can give you an insight on whether you should try to promote your product or service with better photography or visual content to acquire more image links to your domain.
-High quality and shareable images can be an effective strategy for e-commerce consumer products, so use this data to measure yourself against your competitors.
+Analyzing image backlinks can give you an insight into whether you should try to promote your product or service with better photography or visual content to acquire more image links to your domain.
+High-quality and shareable images can be an effective strategy for e-commerce consumer products, so use this data to measure yourself against your competitors.

 Follow links are just regular hyperlinks that do not have a “nofollow” attribute.
 These links tell search crawlers to follow, and therefore, boost the SEO of the linked-to site by communicating trust and impacting organic rankings.